 GFW Technical Review 04 – The West Chamber Project

-Most circumvention technologies rely on some form of proxy and an encrypted channel between the user and the proxy, such as a VPN.
-However, there exists an entirely different class of circumvention technologies – much less well known today – that does not rely on any proxy at all.
-These techniques focus on the TCP protocol and GFW’s implementation of the TCP stack, achieving circumvention by exploiting inherent vulnerabilities in how GFW handles TCP streams.
+Most circumvention tools rely on a proxy and an encrypted channel between user and proxy, like a VPN.
+But there is an entirely different class of techniques, much less well known today, that uses no proxy at all.
+These attacks target the TCP protocol and the GFW’s implementation of it, exploiting the gap between what the GFW believes about a connection and what the endpoints actually do.

 TCP-Based Evasion

-One of the earliest proposals was to simply ignore the TCP RST packets generated by GFW, as RST injection was the only mechanism used by GFW’s on-path DPI component to terminate connections.
-While this was demonstrated to work, it was never practical: even if users could tweak their local TCP stack to ignore resets, TCP RST packets are sent to both ends of the connection, and the remote server would close the connection regardless.
+One of the earliest proposals was simply to ignore the TCP RST packets the GFW injects, since RST injection was the only mechanism its DPI component used to tear down connections.
+The trick worked in isolation but was never practical: even if a user patched their local TCP stack to drop resets, the GFW sends RSTs to both ends of the connection, and the remote server would close it regardless.

 TCP is a stateful protocol.
-Both endpoints maintain a set of states – connection state, sequence number, transmission window, and so on – collectively known as the TCB (Transmission Control Block).
-Crucially, for GFW to perform TCP stream reassembly, it must track the state of every connection traversing its network.
-If GFW becomes desynchronized – that is, if it loses accurate track of the TCB – it can no longer reliably reassemble the TCP flow.
-For example, with incorrect sequence numbers, it wouldn’t know how to reorder packets or whether to wait for retransmission.
+Both endpoints maintain a set of states (connection state, sequence number, transmission window, and so on) collectively known as the TCB (Transmission Control Block).
+For the GFW to reassemble TCP streams, it must track this state for every connection on its network.
+Once it desynchronizes, meaning it loses an accurate view of the TCB, it can no longer reliably reassemble the flow: with the wrong sequence numbers, it cannot reorder packets or know when to wait for a retransmission.

-The key principle of TCP-based evasion is to desynchronize GFW while keeping the connection alive with the remote server.
-A common approach is to trick GFW into believing that a TCP connection has been closed when in fact it remains active.
-Since the total number of possible TCP connections is enormous (every combination of the 4-tuple: source IP, source port, destination IP, and destination port), GFW cannot maintain state for every possible connection.
-It can only feasibly track active connections and discard state for those it believes have closed.
-Therefore, if GFW thinks a connection is closed, it stops censoring that connection.
+The key principle of TCP-based evasion is to desynchronize the GFW while keeping the real connection alive with the remote server.
+The usual move is to convince the GFW that the connection has closed when it has not.
+The space of possible TCP connections is enormous (every combination of source IP, source port, destination IP, and destination port), so the GFW cannot keep state for every connection that ever existed; it can only track active ones and drop state for those it thinks have closed.
+Once the GFW believes a connection is closed, it stops censoring it.

 The West Chamber Project

 The West Chamber Project was an early attempt at practical TCP-based evasion.
-It performs a TCP insertion attack against GFW from the client side by sending carefully crafted packets to trick GFW into believing the TCP connection has closed.
+From the client side, it performs a TCP insertion attack against the GFW by sending carefully crafted packets that convince the GFW the connection has closed.

-The insertion happens during the TCP handshake, when the client receives a SYN/ACK from the remote server.
-Instead of responding with an ACK packet, the client first sends a FIN packet with an invalid sequence number.
+The insertion happens during the TCP handshake, after the client receives a SYN/ACK from the remote server.
+Instead of responding with an ACK, the client first sends a FIN packet with an invalid sequence number.

-From GFW’s perspective, it sees a FIN packet and concludes that the connection has been terminated.
-GFW does not validate the sequence number because accurately tracking sequence numbers is computationally expensive.
-However, an RFC-compliant remote server first checks the sequence number, determines it is invalid, and simply ignores the packet.
+From the GFW’s perspective, this looks like a connection termination.
+The GFW does not validate the sequence number, because tracking sequence numbers accurately would be too expensive.
+An RFC-compliant remote server, however, checks the sequence number, sees it is invalid, and simply ignores the packet.
 The client then proceeds with the normal handshake.
-Since GFW is now desynchronized, this TCP stream is no longer subject to censorship.
+The GFW, now desynchronized, no longer censors this TCP stream.

-But this only desynchronizes the client-to-server direction.
-We still need to desynchronize the server-to-client direction.
-This is accomplished cleverly by injecting an ACK packet with a correct sequence number but an invalid acknowledgment number.
-This injected packet doesn’t immediately trigger any reaction from GFW – it simply appears to be a valid ACK.
-However, RFC 793 requires that a server in the SYN-RECEIVED state must respond with an RST when it receives an ACK with an invalid acknowledgment number.
-Crucially, even though the server sends this RST, it does not close the connection.
-Instead, it remains in the SYN-RECEIVED state, waiting for a valid ACK.
+But this only desynchronizes the client-to-server direction; the server-to-client side still needs handling.
+The trick: inject an ACK with a correct sequence number but an invalid acknowledgment number.
+The GFW sees nothing unusual; it just looks like a valid ACK.
+RFC 793, however, requires that a server in the SYN-RECEIVED state respond with an RST when it receives an ACK with an invalid acknowledgment number.
+Crucially, the server sends that RST without closing the connection.
+It stays in SYN-RECEIVED, waiting for a valid ACK.

 This client-side component is named ZHANG, after Zhang Sheng, a character in the classical Chinese romance “The Story of the Western Chamber” (西厢记).